getting-started-net/Bobsie-Crypter/README.md

 ### Why html?

 Compatibility of course.
 Everybody has a browser and you do not need any additional plugin or software and it is compatible with many different systems (not mobile optimized at the moment though).
-It is just a file and the systems already have the tools, no additional stuff but a browsers and maybe a texteditor for nerd stuff.
+It is just a file and the systems already have the tools, no additional stuff needed but a browsers and maybe a texteditor for nerd stuff.

 ## Features